MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/dlp-microsoft-teams.md

 ## Define a new DLP policy for Microsoft Teams

-For information about how to create and implement a new DLP policy see [Create and Deploy data loss prevention policies](dlp-create-deploy-policy.md#create-and-deploy-data-loss-prevention-policies).
+For information about how to create and implement a new DLP policy, see [Create and Deploy data loss prevention policies](dlp-create-deploy-policy.md#create-and-deploy-data-loss-prevention-policies).

 ## Prevent external access to sensitive documents